You are currently viewing Storage Shelves in my Chevy Tahoe Truck Camper

 Trevor

+Hi, I'm Trevor!
 I tend to dabble in a wide variety of interests and hobbies at any given moment.
-I enjoy being outdoors, whether it’s camping, hiking, mountain biking, climbing, or snow boarding but lately my main focus is on climbing.
-I tinker on cars occasionally and build the occasional DIY project.
-I also love cooking and I recently started brewing my own beer!
+I enjoy being outdoors, whether it’s camping, hiking, mountain biking, climbing, snowboarding, or something else.
+I am an amateur woodworker and occasional automotive tinkerer.
+I also love cooking and recently started brewing my own beer!
 In 2014, I was diagnosed with Crohn's Disease but I haven't let that stop me from any of my endeavors.
-If anything, it's just made me more mindful of my body and the things I need to do to take care of it so I can continue to live life to the fullest.
-When I’m not out climbing or adventuring, I reside (and rock climb) in Salt Lake City with my life-partner Amanda and our two rambunctious Border Collie mixes, Copper and Faye.
+If anything, it's just made me more mindful of my body and the things I need to do to take care of it so I can continue to live my life to the fullest.
+When I’m not out climbing or adventuring, I reside (and rock climb) in Oregon with my dog Copper.

-This Post Has 3 Comments
+This Post Has 4 Comments

 1. Ken